Best Databricks Engineering Companies for Product Teams and Scale-Ups

 This evaluation ranks firms on their ability to deliver Databricks pipelines, Spark/PySpark workloads, and embedded data engineering capacity — not on consulting credentials or partnership tier.
 The question driving the ranking: which firms can put a senior data engineer inside your sprint team and ship production-grade Databricks work?

-How the Four Firms Score Across Six Criteria
+How Do the Four Firms Score Across Six Criteria?

 Scores reflect publicly verifiable evidence.
 No firm was awarded points for self-reported capability without corroborating context in public sources.
 Large consultancies with Elite Databricks credentials were evaluated and excluded — see the methodology section for the rationale.